ProjectPhysX/FluidX3D/README.md

   - fixed bug in voxelization ray direction for re-voxelizing rotating objects
   - fixed bug in `Mesh::get_bounding_box_size()`
   - fixed bug in `print_message()` function in `utilities.hpp`
+- v2.10 (05.11.2023)
+  - improved rasterization performance via frustrum culling when only part of the simulation box is visible
+  - improved switching between centered/free camera mode
+  - refactored OpenCL rendering library
+  - unit conversion factors are now automatically printed in console when `units.set_m_kg_s(...)` is used
+  - faster startup time for FluidX3D benchmark
+  - miner bug fix in `voxelize_mesh(...)` kernel
+  - fixed bug in `shading(...)`
+  - replaced slow (in multithreading) `std::rand()` function with standard C99 LCG
+  - more robust correction of wrong VRAM capacity reporting on Intel Arc GPUs
+  - fixed some minor compiler warnings

 </details>